rbowsley/lamplighthelp/source/16-5-2_System_Administration_-_Adding_a_new_database_operator_and_Editing_Operator_Settings.markdown

-# 16.5.2 System Administration - Adding a New Database Operator and Editing Operator Settings
+# 16.5.2  <i class="fas fa-address-card"></i> System Administration - Adding a New Database Operator and Editing Operator Settings

 > System Administrators can add new database operators to their system in the dtabase operators' table.
 They can also go back to edit their permission level and other details